learningequality/kolibri/docs/getting_started.rst

 #.
 Install `Yarn <https://yarnpkg.com/>`__
 #.
 Install non-python project-specific dependencies

+For a more detailed guide to using nodeenv see :doc:`/howtos/nodeenv`.

 The Python project-specific dependencies installed above will install ``nodeenv``, which is a useful tool for using specific versions of Node.js and other Node.js tools in Python environments.
 To setup Node.js and Yarn within the Kolibri project environment, ensure your Python virtual environment is active, then run:

-For a more detailed guide to using nodeenv see :doc:`/howtos/nodeenv`.

 .. code-block:: bash

   # node.js, npm, and yarn
+  # If you are setting up the release-v0.15.x branch or earlier:
+  nodeenv -p --node=10.13.0
+  # If you are setting up the develop branch:
   nodeenv -p --node=16.13.2
   npm install --location=global yarn